grid-us/gridus-social/README.md

 Please read our [Contribution Guide](CONTRIBUTING.md) for more information.

 ## License
-Gridus is licensed under the terms of the [Apache 2.0 license](LICENSE).
+Gridus Social is licensed under the terms of the [Apache 2.0 license](LICENSE).